MrBrain295/BLRS-Wiki/hardware/design-fundamentals/center-of-mass.md

 To control the position of the COM in the XY plane ...

-* place towers optimally after building the chassis
+* Place towers optimally after building the chassis
-* add/remove weight selectively around the robot
+* Add/remove weight selectively around the robot